JohnRyland/Backups/README.md

 ```

 This is a bit confusing.
 It first excludes everything from the root directory, then the include rules override
 this for the home directory.
-However we don't want to include everything from home, so we exclude everything
+However we don't want to include everything from home, so we exclude every
 subfolder of /home with the /home/* exclude rule, then we make an exception to this with the include override
 rule to say we do want to include /home/YourUserName/.